kuzzleio/documentation-old/src/sdk-reference/role/update.md

 }
 ```

-Updates the role object in Kuzzle Backend's database layer.
+Updates the role object in Kuzzle.

 <aside class="warning">
   <p>